thank you for choosing rescue

 Once your dog is comfortable with you, we highly recommend a training technique called “Nothing in life is free”.
 It will build a better bond between you and your new furry family member!

 Did you update your new dog’s microchip info?

 If your dog’s chip starts with 9810200, we’ve registered your new furry family member for you!
-Log into petlink.net with your email address used on your application and the generic password of 12345.
+Visit petlink.net to reset your new account’s password.

 If it doesn’t start with 9810200, that means you’ll need to visit www.petmicrochiplookup.org/ to search for his/her microchip manufacturer to register the chip.

 Need help?
 Just let us know!

 Several of our partner vets offer complimentary exams to newly adoptees.
 Visit our website to learn if one is near you! https://bigbonescaninerescue.com/adopter-veterinary-information

 Please schedule with one of our vets within 7 days of adoption.